 Real estate is one of your biggest assets and when it’s time to cash in you have many options.
 Cash buyers of real estate often times called real estate investors can be one avenue through which you can liquidate your property.
-We will discuss 5 reasons why you shouldn’t and 5 reasons why you should.
+We will discuss 5 reasons why you shouldn’t and 5 reasons why you should sell my house as is.

 Chances are you have seen a billboard or sign that says “We Buy Ugly Houses Fast!” or perhaps you’ve even received a piece of regular mail purporting to purchase your home as-is for cash.
 There are many franchises and independent companies that can buy your real estate.
 Depending on your situation and the condition of your house these actually may be legitimate avenues to sell your home.
 If this is your first experience dealing with investors then make sure that this way to sell is right for you.
-So, what are the benefits and disadvantages of selling your house for cash to a real estate investor?
+So, what are the benefits and disadvantages that I can get if I want to sell my house as is for cash to a real estate investor?

 5 Advantages of Selling to Real Estate Investors